Vox Talk #18 - Curt Schilling TomTom VOs, Gracenote, Colin Campbell, Rick Sparks, Don LaFontaine

 So, there you go!

 On another note, we’re accepting new segments for The Biz.
 If you have a story or some tips to share, I’m personally inviting you now to send in your audio commentaries to be aired in The Biz segment.
 If you’re a voice instructor, an agent or a union rep, this segment was made for you!
 The ideal length of this segment is between 1 to 2 and a half minutes.
-You can send in your audio commentary or clip to me electronically by emailing media@voices.com.
+You can send in your audio commentary or clip to me electronically by emailing [email protected].
 Listen to past episodes to get an idea of what others have recorded.

-We’ve had a rather interesting week on the blog with several unique stories, polls, and articles.
+Stephanie Ciccarelli: We’ve had a rather interesting week on the blog with several unique stories, polls, and articles.

 This comment comes from Rick Sparks, addressed to Don LaFontaine regarding his Oscars story: